Snowflake-Labs/sfguide-marketplace-accelerator2.0/README.md

 1. Use private listings for data delivery over direct shares.
 Private listings enable usage metrics and remote region-cloud auto fulfillment
 2. Enable change tracking on shared tables and tables under shared views
 3. Add comments on all objects and attributes which serves as data dictionary for consumers
-4. If row access policy for tailored is implemented on large tables (>500G), set clustering key on filtering attributes in the policy
+4. If row access policy for tailored products is implemented on large tables (>500G), set clustering key on filtering attributes in the policy